 Performance of approximately 30 minutes.
+Credits: 1

 A student must be studying applied music with a member of the Newberry College faculty in the area or areas in which he or she will be presenting a recital during the semester in which he or she presents the recital.
+Semester Offered: Offered at departmental discretion.